Last Updated on

 - Building trusting and respectful relationships with the students (National College for Teaching and Leadership, 2014).

-According to attachment theory expert Dr. John Gottman, there are five steps to emotion coaching, and they can be practiced by parents, teachers, or any other adult who is significant in the child’s life:
+According to attachment theory expert Dr. John Gottman, there are five steps to emotion coaching, and they can be practiced by parents, teachers, or any significant adult in a child’s life:

-To learn more about emotion coaching and improve your skills as a parent or teacher, try this activity.
+To learn more about emotion coaching and improve your skills as a parent or teacher, try the following activity.